Academic Catalog

 (1 credit) (Fall Semester)

-Computing in Civil Engineering (1) (F) This course develops computation and numerical analysis skills for solving civil engineering problems.
+This course develops computation and numerical analysis skills for solving civil engineering problems.
 Students develop proficiency in iterative methods, optimization, and structured scientific programming.
 Discipline-specific and general-purpose computing applications are introduced for subsequent use in the civil engineering curriculum.
+Must be a declared Civil Engineering major.

 CIVL-2150 Geomatics & Terrain Modeling Lab